ridehardridefree/InToTheWilderness/README.md

 # IntoTheWilderness
-Repo that describes the colors that make up the InToTheWilderness color scheme.
+Repo that describes the colors that make up the IntoTheWilderness color scheme.

 ## COLORS